amyhynes/tictactoe/README.md

 # tictactoe
-A program written in Java for an intro to computer science course at McGill a program that allows a user to play Tic Tac Toe with an AI
+A program that allows a user to play Tic Tac Toe with an AI written in Java for an intro to computer science course at McGill